Health and Safety Guide When Travelling To Bali

 There is a high risk of bikes being damaged or stolen.
 Sometimes the rental company is involved in the theft to cash in on your ‘bad luck’.
 If you’re in a difficult situation, you can call your travel insurance emergency assistance for advice.

-For more information on selecting a travel insurance policy for riding motorcycles, scooters and mopeds, and what you should look out for, read our guide on Travel Insurance and Motorcycles.
+For more information on selecting a travel insurance policy for riding motorcycles, scooters and mopeds, and things to look out for, read our guide on Travel Insurance and Motorcycles.

 Are the roads safe?